-I never have really had a great need to look like a female, yet always have had great desire to be like a female sexually, have the ability to be penetrated by a man as females can be, as well as a great desire not to look male by having a penis myself and instead have at least a female looking vulva.
+I never have really had a great need to look like (pass as) a female, yet always have had great desire to be like a female sexually, have the ability to be penetrated by a man as females can be, as well as a great desire not to look male by having a penis myself and instead have at least a female looking vulva.
 I want men to have sex with me because I am a "Fem-male" (100% female acting/roled), not because I have a penis.

 I don't want Gay men to be attracted to me, because they are suppose to be attracted to Gay Men, what Gay really means I don't know, it's complex.
 One reason I refer to myself as " Female-roled male ".

 The vulva is the outside part of the vagina.
 A vulvoplasty is a type of surgery that uses skin and tissue from a penis to create all of the outside parts of a vagina (except for the vaginal canal).

 The steps of a vulvoplasty are the same as a vaginoplasty.
 During a vulvoplasty, your surgeon will:

 create a clitoris out of the glans (or head) of the penis,

 create an inner and outer labia from skin on the penis and scrotum,